apoluekt/TFA2/doc/10_tf_mc_integration.md

 ## Graph tracing and retracing

 The process of converting a Python function into TF graph is called __tracing__.
 If the function is only called with TF tensors as arguments, the tracing will be done only once when the TF needs to run a function (unless we are running TF in eager mode).
-However, the function can have additional arguments that are not TF tensors (like `sigma`) in our example above.
+However, the function can have additional arguments that are not TF tensors (like `sigma` in our example).
 In that case, if the function is called multuple times with different values of non-tensor parameters, TF will build the new graph for each call (__retracing__).
 This can be avoided by ensuring that the function always receives only tensors.
 The scalar parameters can be converted into TF tensors with `tf.constant()` function as we do here:
 ```python
 y = integral(func(x, tf.constant(sigma) ))
 ```